-You can install an aftermarket subwoofer in an afternoon, and by keeping your factory stereo you’ll keep all the factory controls you’re familiar with.
+A subwoofer can be installed in an afternoon, and by keeping your factory stereo, you can maintain the familiar controls.

 First, let’s take a look at passive subs.
 If you’ve got a small vehicle, you’ll appreciate saving space with a smaller sub.

 Before working on your car’s electronics, disconnect the negative terminal of the battery to ensure that there is no power in the system.
 This will keep you safe from electrical mishaps.

 Step 2: Finding the Perfect Spot: Placement of the Subwoofer